-- Article III – Dues
+- Article III – Officers

-- Article V – Eligibility for Office
+- Article IV – Eligibility for Office

-- Article VI – Elections
+- Article V – Elections

-- Article VII – Policies
+- Article VI – Committees

-- Article VIII – Activities
+- Article VII – Activities

-- Article IV – Amendments
+- Article VIII – Amendments

 Article I – Name

 The name of this organization will be Greater Austin Aquarium Society, hereinafter abbreviated as G.A.A.S. or GAAS.
 When necessary the organization will also refer to itself as GAASTX to differentiate itself from regional clubs outside of Texas that might use the same acronyms.
-In this document, it will be understood that references to the “club”, “organization” or “society” will all be intended to mean Greater Austin Aquarium Society.
+In this document, it is understood that references to the “club”, “organization” or “society” will all be intended to mean Greater Austin Aquarium Society.

 Article II – Purpose

 Notwithstanding any other provisions of these articles, the organization is organized exclusively for one or more of the purposes as specified in Section 501(c)(3) of the Internal Revenue Code of 1986, and shall not carry on any activities not permitted to be carried on by any organization exempt from Federal income tax under IRC 501(c)(3) or corresponding provisions of any subsequent tax laws.
 No part of the net earnings of the organization shall insure to the benefit of any member, trustee, director, officer of the organization, or any private individual (except that reasonable compensation may be paid for services rendered to or for the organization), and no member, trustee, director, an officer of the organization or any private individual shall be entitled to share in the distribution of any of the organization’s assets on the dissolution of the organization.
 No substantial part of the activities of the organization shall be carrying on propaganda, or otherwise attempting to influence legislation (except as otherwise provided by IRC 501(h)) or participating in, or intervening in (including the publication or distribution of statements), any political campaign on behalf of or in opposition to any candidates for public office.